everuth/418-Final-Project/README.md

 # Write as CSV
 write.csv(final_data_df, "final_data.csv", row.names = FALSE)
 ```
-Now that your data is joined you can preform an Ordinary Least Squares regression analysis
+Now that your data is joined you can preform an ordinary least squares regression analysis
 ```
 library(sp)
 library(ggplot2)